 Just like with any sport or activity, you must have the proper gear when engaging in walking.
 Because you will be walking outside you must be prepared for all the elements.
 Whether it’s the sun, rain, heat, or cold weather, your dress must be appropriate for your climate.

 I can’t stress this next point enough; choosing the correct shoes is the most important piece of gear you will have as a walker.
 The purchase of walking shoes is an investment and truthfully, they can be a bit pricey.
+Check out our blog on The Best 10 Running Shoes and Brands for Under $100.
 But again, your shoes are an investment in your health and will help you maximize the benefits of walking as an exercise.

 Many times, we take for granted the importance of a good pair of shoes.
 A good walking shoe will help with your balance, posture, and comfort your feet.
 While walking is a low impact activity, your feet are still pounding the pavement with every step you take.